bgrinshpun/CircosVJ/README.md

 # CircosVJ
-Custom Circos to visualize V-J cassette usage in T Cell Receptor Repertoire
+Custom Circos to visualize V-J cassette usage in T Cell Receptor Repertoire.

+The Circos software package can be downloaded from http://circos.ca/ Krzywinski, M. et al. Circos: an Information Aesthetic for Comparative Genomics.
+Genome Res (2009) 19:1639-1645

 Author: Boris Grinshpun, 2015